University: University of Birmingham

 Personal injury (PI) law falls under the law of tort.
 It involves civil law cases brought to obtain compensation for injuries sustained, to restore the injured person to the position they would have been in had the injury not happened.
 The subject matter varies considerably and can range from controversial, high-profile disasters to road traffic accidents to health and safety cases.
 A related specialised practice area of PI law is clinical negligence, which involves injuries suffered during medical procedures.

 Attracted by the idea of working closely with clients, Nimmisha Aslam was always set on becoming a solicitor.
-After studying the LPC, she volunteered at the Birmingham TUC Centre for the Unemployed for a year and a half, advising clients who couldn’t afford representation.
+After studying the Legal Practice Course, she volunteered at the Birmingham TUC Centre for the Unemployed for a year and a half, advising clients who couldn’t afford representation.
 It was this work experience that led her to become a paralegal at Russell-Cooke Solicitors in 2012.
-In 2016, Nimmisha qualified into the personal injury team after applying for the SRA’s equivalent means exemption scheme.
+In 2016, Nimmisha qualified into the personal injury team after applying for the Solicitors Regulation Authority’s equivalent means exemption scheme.

 “I’m a huge advocate for volunteering at places such as Citizen Advice Bureaus,” says Nimmisha, noting her own pro bono efforts as key to her qualifying as a solicitor without undertaking a training contract.
 “You are given a lot of responsibility when you work at these places.
 I had even done advocacy in a tribunal against a barrister before I qualified as a solicitor!
 You don’t get to do those things in a law firm.”